 Contact your insurance company

 This brings me to my next point, which is crucial too: call your insurance company.
 Get your insurer to send an adjuster as soon as possible to assess the flood damage inside the house.
 The adjuster will also document that you have taken steps to dry the place out.
 Work closely with them — they’re your best adviser, advocate, and friend right now.
-Learn about how to prepare for disaster insurance claims.
+Learn about disaster insurance claims with Progressive.

 Inspect for mold and wait for test results